 Employer Internship Information

 An internship is a work-related learning experience in which a student has intentional learning objectives.
 Internships are a continuation of the students’ education and meet their career interests.
+[NOTE: Guidelines for students majoring in Accounting are different.
+For students majoring in Accounting, please refer to the Basic Requirements for Accounting internships.]

 To qualify as an internship-for-credit: